 In this world nothing can be said to be certain, except death and taxes.— Benjamin Franklin, in a letter to Jean-Baptiste Le Roy, 1789

-Although we cannot avoid taxes, we can use effective tax planning to reduce taxes legally.
+Although we cannot avoid taxes, we can use effective tax planning to reduce taxes legally and ethically.

 If you are a regular employee, you want to make sure that you claim all the tax credits available to you.
 I have written a blog post on the most common personal tax credits you cannot miss.